bokeh/bokeh/bokehjs/examples/frameworks/README.md

 # BokehJS framework examples

 These projects are intentionally small enough to use as documentation examples.
-Each one creates the same plot and shows only the integration code required by its framework or bundler.
+Each browser project places the same plot in a modest application shell and uses a native range input to update its `ColumnDataSource`.
+This demonstrates that the framework owns the surrounding UI and state while BokehJS updates the existing plot without a remount.
+The Node.js example remains DOM-free by design.

 | Project | Integration | User-facing entry point |
 | --- | --- | --- |